Zello PTT Button Partner Technical Integration

 Get Listed as a Certified Zello Accessory

 To support your device please implement the commands above and send a unit to Zello so we can confirm compatibility.
-After successfully testing, we’ll include your product in our list of supported devices.
+After successfully testing your device, we will consider including your product in our list of supported devices.